LHamnett/LHamnett/README.md

-### Leon Hamnett
+## Leon Hamnett - Machine Learning and Data Science

-Machine learning engineer and published machine learning researcher with interest in AI for good.
+Machine learning Engineer and published machine learning researcher with interest in AI for good.
 Experience with deploying Machine learning models and desgning deep neural networks.

-## Machine Learning and Data Science Portfolio]((https://lhamnett.github.io/)##
+### Machine Learning and Data Science Portfolio ###
 [Machine Learning and Data Science Portfolio](##https://lhamnett.github.io/) Click the above link to see my portfolio of research papers and machine learning projects